 I am a husband, father, pastor, technology geek, and writer based in Boston, MA.
-I am a pastor at Boston Chinese Evangelical Church where I preach most Sundays in our worship service in Chinatown.
+I am a pastor at Boston Chinese Evangelical Church.
+I preach most Sundays at our Chinatown campus, and sometimes at our Newton campus.

 This is my personal blog where I focus on “practical thoughts and thoughtful practices.”
 I hope this blog will serve you through providing helpful content — both written and spoken– about life and ministry.

 I primarily write about leadership, preaching, productivity, and anything else related to life and ministry (which can include almost everything).
 I also write on issues surrounding Chinese American or Asian American ministries.

 On the topic of preaching, you can also find my sermons from various venues I’ve preached over the years.
 You can listen or download sermons, all free of charge.
 (Not that they’re worth paying for anyway…)

 Nowadays, you can find my more recent sermons online at my church’s website.

 These days, I do not post very often. 🙂